 Description: The State Water Board adopted the OWTS Policy on June 19, 2012 (Resolution No. 2012-0032).
 The OWTS Policy establishes a Statewide, risk-based, tiered approach for the regulation and management of OWTS installations and replacements, and recognizes the effectiveness of local permitting agencies.
 The OWTS Policy requires various risk-level OWTS to implement site-specific design, treatment, and flow-based requirements to protect ground and surface waters.

 Related Impacts: The OWTS Policy could demand a higher level of wastewater treatment from such facilities.
 Most OWTS facilities should have no impact on surface waters, but where there is the potential for surface water impacts the OWTS policy requires the implementation of additional compliance measures.
-The implementation of additional treatment or compliance measures for OWTS, particularly for replacement and Tier III and IV systems, should also result in further implementation of Biological Objectives through improved biostimulatory pollutant reduction and/or elimination.
+The implementation of additional treatment or compliance measures for OWTS, particularly for replacement and Tier III and IV systems, should also result in further implementation of the Stream Biological Objective through improved biostimulatory pollutant reduction and/or elimination.
 Thus, while there is a potential nexus between the projects there should not be considerable cumulative impacts.

 Project: Statewide Reservoir Mercury Program and Mercury Provisions

 Description: On May 2, 2017, the State Water Board adopted Resolution 2017-0027, which approved “Part 2 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California—Tribal and Subsistence Fishing Beneficial Uses and Mercury Provisions.”
-Resolution 2017-0027 provides a consistent regulatory approach throughout the state by setting mercury limits to protect the beneficial uses associated with the consumption of fish by both people and wildlife.
-Additionally, the State Water Board established three new beneficial use definitions for use the State and Regional Water Boards in designating Tribal Traditional Culture (CUL), Tribal Subsistence Fishing (T-SUB), and Subsistence Fishing (SUB) beneficial uses to inland surface waters, enclosed bays, or estuaries in the state.
+Resolution 2017-0027 provides a consistent regulatory approach throughout the State by setting mercury limits to protect the beneficial uses associated with the consumption of fish by both people and wildlife.
+Additionally, the State Water Board established three new beneficial use definitions for use the State and Regional Water Boards in designating Tribal Traditional Culture (CUL), Tribal Subsistence Fishing (T-SUB), and Subsistence Fishing (SUB) beneficial uses to inland surface waters, enclosed bays, or estuaries in the State.

 State and Regional Water Board staff are developing a statewide water quality control program for mercury in reservoirs.
 The Statewide Mercury Control Program for Reservoirs will address 131 reservoirs identified as mercury-impaired as of June 2017.
 Implementation of the Statewide Mercury Control Program for Reservoirs would occur over two phases.
 Phase 1 is expected to last for 10 years and will include pilot tests in select reservoirs, after which the State Water Board will conduct a program review.

-Related Impacts: Implementation of Biological Objectives should improve the condition of reservoirs by reducing and/or eliminating discharges of pollutants, including sediment, into surface waters, namely streams flowing into reservoirs.
+Related Impacts: Implementation of The Stream Biological Objective should improve the condition of reservoirs by reducing and/or eliminating discharges of pollutants, including sediment, into surface waters, namely streams flowing into reservoirs.
 Thus, while there is a potential nexus between the projects there should not be considerable cumulative impacts.

 Project-Specific Cumulative Impact Analysis